nevrome/mobest/docs/advanced.md

 # Advanced features of the mobest package

 `mobest::locate()` uses spatiotemporal interpolation to calculate spatial similarity probability maps between a set of search samples and an interpolated ancestry field at specific time slices.
-This basic and arguably most important usecase of the mobest package is documented in {doc}`A basic similarity search workflow <basic>`. `locate()` hides a lot of the complexity of mobest, though, and some of that will be documented in this section.
+This basic and arguably most important use case of the mobest package is documented in {doc}`A basic similarity search workflow <basic>`. `locate()` hides a lot of the complexity of mobest, though, and some of that is documented in the following sections.

 ## Gaussian process regression on top of a linear model